Jatinagarwal786/Invoice/README.md

 # Invoice
-A simple invoice bill created using css and html.
+A simple invoice bill created by using css and html.